The Book of Life (soundtrack): Development

 From the very beginning, music was considered as an integral part in the film's storyline.
 The film featured several pop singles adapted for the film with a Mexican touch, using marimba, mariachi and bolero; del Toro added that the soundtrack would feature "classical, romantic Mexican songs to contemporary hits", while also adding that the music and animation would be "enchanting and gorgeous".

 In April 2013, it was announced Gustavo Santaolalla would score music as well as adapting the pop songs for the film, in collaboration with songwriter Paul Williams.
 He earlier spoke with Guillermo del Toro on adapting a musical version of his film Pan's Labyrinth (2006), followed by Williams involvement on the project.
 During the discussions, director Jorge R. Gutierrez came with the script draft for The Book of Life, which Santaolalla had read and agreed to score for, after being fascinated with the storytelling and Gutierrez's vision, and also the Mexican music background, which Santaolalla had a connection with.
 Speaking at the ASCAP Pop Music Awards in April 2014, Williams said that his collaboration with Santaolalla as "emotional" and "amazing".

 Santaolalla worked on a 90-piece orchestra conducted by Tim Davies, and also arranged a 45-piece choir for the film.
 Ethnic instruments were used in the film's score, such as marimba, accordion and mariachi horns.
 Speaking to Variety, Santaolalla said "I'm attracted to things that take me out of my comfort zone.
 In previous films, the music was much more discrete and subtle, less manipulative.
 This genre demands that I be more upfront, but the aesthetics are different."
-Santaolalla said Gutierrez had gave full freedom to work on the score, and had scored on the musical parameters, the director had attributed.
+Santaolalla said Gutierrez had given full freedom to work on the score, and had scored on the musical parameters, the director had attributed.

-Besides the incorporated pop songs, Williams had wrote two original songs, which are considered for potential Academy Award-nomination.
+Besides the incorporated pop songs, Williams had written two original songs, which are considered for potential Academy Award-nomination.
 Some of the pop songs were sung by Diego Luna and Santaolalla, who added "Diego got some coaching and was a great about doing multiple takes.
 He got the expression, but from that to singing is a big leap."